Since our last newsletter, significant events have unfolded both locally and nationally, prompting reflection and prayer.

 The Scripture readings are:

-This week we also look forward to our choir singing of both the introit, He is Risen by Larry Skaggs, and the anthem, This Joyful Easter by Dale Grotenhuis.
+This week we also look forward to our choir singing of both the introit, God reveals his presence by G. Tersteegen & J. Neander, and the anthem, Come Follow Me by Jay Althouse & Sally Albrecht.

-Our Wednesday Study, The Gospels: The Extraordinary Life of Jesus of Nazareth, resumes on April 23 at 10:00 a.m.
-As there is an All Candidates Meeting that evening at SPPC, the 7:00 p.m. class will resume on April 30.
+Our Wednesday Study, The Gospels: The Extraordinary Life of Jesus of Nazareth, continues on May 7 at 7 p.m. only.

-SPPC’s Cleaning Bee will take place on Friday, May 9, from 10 a.m. to noon.
+SPPC’s Cleaning Bee will take place next Friday, May 9, from 10 a.m. to noon.

 We will be celebrating Saturday, SPPC’s 35th Anniversary on Saturday June 7, at 12:30 p.m.with a special catered lunch at SPPC; tickets will be $25.00 each.
 The menu will be available soon in the Narthex.